|Elephant topiary on the church’s grounds.|

-With the required payments for Medicare Part B plus a supplement plan, plus all required co-pays, would ultimately be much higher than what we’re paying annually.
-Of course, we hardly ever go to a doctor, reserving those for situations where we feel we have no alternative.
+The required payments for Medicare Part B plus a supplement plan, plus all the necessary co-pays, would ultimately be much higher than what we’re paying annually.
+But, of course, we hardly ever go to a doctor, reserving those for situations where we feel we have no alternative.
 Thus, it’s difficult to compare “apples to apples.”

-A few weeks ago Tom called Railroad Retirement and requested the necessary document to sign to waive this option.
-It took several weeks to arrive at our mailing service in Nevada, Maillink Plus.
+A few weeks ago, Tom called Railroad Retirement and requested the necessary documentation to sign to waive this option.
+Unfortunately, it took several weeks to arrive at our mailing service in Nevada, Maillink Plus.

 When we receive snail mail at the mailing service, we’re sent an email message that snail mail has arrived.
-We log into our account at their site and can see who sent the mail but not its specific contents.
+So we log into our account at their site and see who sent the mail but not its specific contents.
 At that point, we can request the mail be scanned at US $2 (CRC 1151) per page.

 |This spot may be used for weddings and other celebratory occasions.|

-Once the document is scanned (always within hours except for Sundays) we can view or print the document (if we have access to a printer) which we do here in Costa Rica in this fine villa.
+Once the document is scanned (always within hours except for Sundays), we can view or print the copy (if we have access to a printer), which we do here in Costa Rica in this fine villa.
 Since the document required completion with a signature, printing it was a necessity.
-We also needed to print the cover letter which included coding and secure ID numbers.
+We also needed to print the cover letter, which included coding and secure ID numbers.
 Thus, we ended up with two pages to print.

-The next step, once Tom completed the form, was to get the two pages back to Railroad Retirement.
-They don’t accept email for such forms.
-That means we’d have to pay for a taxi to go to a post office, pay postage to the US and also plan it could take upwards of a month to arrive.
+Once Tom completed the form, the next step was to get the two pages back to Railroad Retirement.
+Unfortunately, they don’t accept email for such conditions.
+That means we’d have to pay for a taxi to go to a post office, pay the postage to the US and also plan it could take upwards of a month to arrive.

 But not for us!
-Our mailing service will handle that for us for about another US $2 (CRC 1151), preparing an envelope with our return address and a stamp.
-All we’d have to do is scan the two pages and email both of them to the mailing service.
+Our mailing service will handle that for about another US $2 (CRC 1151), preparing an envelope with our return address and a stamp.
+Then, all we’d have to do is scan the two pages and email both of them to the mailing service.

 |Colorful stonework on a wall near the entrance to the church.|

-As a matter of fact, the application I needed and had used extensively when I’d done tons of scanning while in Nevada, had somehow disappeared from my laptop, nor could we find the actual installation disk I’d used at the time to install it.
+The application I needed and had used extensively when I’d done tons of scanning while in Nevada had somehow disappeared from my laptop, nor could we find the actual installation disk I’d used at the time to install it.

 |Rainy day view from the church entrance to the topiary.|

-Sure, I could go online to Brother and install what I needed to complete the process but I was bound and determined to figure out a solution to avoid doing this.
-I’d yet to start today’s post and didn’t want to spend an hour fooling around with an install.
+Sure, I could go online to Brother and install what I needed to complete the process, but I was bound and determined to figure out a solution to avoid doing this.
+Furthermore, I’d yet to start today’s post and didn’t want to spend an hour fooling around with an install.

-Patience was not high on my priority list but as often is the case, determination was.
-After about an hour I figured out a workaround and got the documents to scan and into my email.
-I prepared the email message to Maillink which they’ll receive and process tomorrow (Monday) sending a confirmation the task has been completed.
+Patience was not high on my priority list, but a determination was often the case.
+After about an hour, I figured out a workaround and got the documents to scan and into my email.
+Finally, I prepared the email message to Maillink, which they’ll receive and process tomorrow (Monday), confirming that the task has been completed.

 |Painting of Jesus in the interior of the church.|

-Today, while Tom watches the Minnesota Vikings game, I’ll work on the installation of the software, if we have a good enough signal for streaming the game and performing a download.
+Today, while Tom watches the Minnesota Vikings game, I’ll work on installing the software if we have a good enough signal for streaming the game and performing a download.
 We shall see.